Helping you succeed

 Freshmen and Sophomores with up to 45 hours majoring in English or working toward a Bachelor of Applied Arts and Sciences degree, or psychology majors with last names beginning with the letters S-Z, as well as prospective students interested in these programs, can contact the advisor below.

-Freshmen and Sophomores with up to 45 hours majoring in communication studies or history, or psychology majors with last names beginning with the letters A-R, as well as prospective students interested in these programs, can contact the advisor below.
+Freshmen and sophomores with up to 45 hours majoring in communication studies or history, or psychology majors with last names beginning with the letters A-R, as well as prospective students interested in these programs, can contact the advisor below.

 For additional assistance, please call 936.468.2805.

-A degree plan summarizes what you have taken so far and what is left for you to take to complete your degree.
+A degree plan summarizes what courses you have taken so far and which courses remain for you to take to complete your degree.
 You must file one once you have completed 45 hours of college credits.
 To start the process, visit the Advising Center in the Steen Library, Room 203.